 Time offers a high-quality tourniquet as part of a kit that includes first aid scissors, a portable bag, and a user manual.
 This pack is ideal for convenient storage in a car or when traveling.

 Constructed from nylon, this tourniquet is easily attached with one hand.
-It is light, compact and can be very useful in cases of bleeding or serious injuries.
+It is light, compact, and can be very useful in cases of bleeding or serious injuries.

-Shopping Guide: What You Should Know About Turnstiles
+What You Should Know About Tourniquet?

 What exactly is a tourniquet?